Winner Winner Chicken . . . shit happens.

 The ER doc didn’t seem as concerned as the paramedics.
 He thought anxiety was probably the cause of my irregular heartbeat—that’s what he called it, just an irregular heart beat.
 It felt more like the Alien trying to punch it’s way through my chest wall, but whatever.

 The pain in my abdomen, however, required a CAT scan to make sure nothing was oozing or leaking or poisoning me.
-This was all way more fun than I want to have for a while.
+This was all way more fun than I ever want to again.

 Turns out, I likely have a rare, extremely rare, syndrome that mimics all the symptoms of the life-threatening, possible complications of the procedure perpetrated on me.
 Lucky me to be the one in a gazillion—Winner Winner!
 Treatment for this false warning includes fluids, bed rest, and antibiotics.